spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-return-management-feature-overview.md

 {% endinfo_block %}

 Once a return request has been submitted, it acquires the *Waiting for return* state.
 The return states change as the merchant [processes the return](/docs/marketplace/user/back-office-user-guides/{{page.version}}/marketplace/orders/managing-marketplace-orders.html#creating-a-marketplace-return).
-See [Return items states](/docs/marketplace/user/back-office-user-guides/{{page.version}}/marketplace/orders/managing-marketplace-orders.html#reference-information-creating-a-marketplace-return) for details on the return states.
+For details about the return states, see [Return items states](/docs/marketplace/user/back-office-user-guides/{{page.version}}/marketplace/orders/managing-marketplace-orders.html#reference-information-creating-a-marketplace-return).

 All the returns created by the buyer or by the Back Office user for the buyer are listed on the *Returns* page in the *Customer Account*.
 From here, the buyer can view the return details and print the return slip.